programmercave0/programmercave0.github.io/_posts/2021-03-01-Dungeons-and-Maps-CodinGame-C++-Implementation.md

 }
 ```

-We will stop the processing once we finds the treasure.
+We will stop the processing once we find the treasure.

 {% include ads.html %}<br/>